-But when?
-Ob, when the days are long; When thoughts are free and voices clear; Some happy time within the year.
-The days troop by with noiseless tread, The song unsung, the book unread.
+WHEN?
+We'll read that book, we'll sing that song But when?
+Oh, when the days are long!
+When thoughts are free and volces clear; Some happy time within the year, The days troop by with noiseless tread, We'll see that friend, and make him feel The weight of friendship, true as steel; Some flower of sympathy bestow, But time sweeps on with steady flow, Until with quick, reproachful tear, candidates for the command of major, and while those most favored for that strained, Captain Phillips got up on a going to get married.

-We'll see that friend, and make him feel The weight of friendship, true assteel; Some flower of sympathy bestow, But time sweeps on with steady flow, Until with quick, reproachful tear, We lay our flowers upon his bier.
-And still we walk the desert sands, And still with trifles fill our hands, While ever just beyond our reach, A fairer purpose shows to each, The deeds we have not done, but willed, Remain to haunt us-unfulfilled. -Boston Journal.
+We lay our flowers upon his bier.
+And still we walk the desert sands, And still with trifles fill our hands.
+While ever just beyond our reach, The deeds we have not done, but willed, Remain to hannt ns_unfalfilled -Boston Journal.